berk94/MCMC-Changepoint-Detection/README.md

 # MCMC-Changepoint-Detection-Klementinum
 BounCMPE547_TermProject

-This is our term project for the course CMPE547.01 taught at Bogazici University by Taylan Cemgil.
+This is our term project for the course CMPE547.01 taught at Bogazici University by [A.Taylan Cemgil](https://github.com/atcemgil).

 <figure style="text-align:center;">
   <img name="Klementinum"